 In single case studies bias or “contamination” should be embraced as this is the only way to gain the contextualist perspective ingrained in the study.
 Direct observation and interaction provides insights which are not possible from a distance.
 Rather than avoiding contamination and subjectivity, the point is to acknowledge and develop enough theoretical capacity to reflect upon it theoretically.
 Deep involvement combined with broad theoretical lenses breed diversity of insights and lead researchers to have a broader pool of convincing stories to select from when presenting findings (Andersen & Kragh, 2010).
-As pointed out by a quantitative researcher such as Campbell (1967): “Case based research may provide messy data, but it is a price that must be paid for deepness in observation” (see Bansal & Corey 2012 for a similar point).
+As pointed out by a quantitative researcher such as Campbell (1975): Case-based research may provide messy data, but it is a price that must be paid for deepness in observation (see Bansal & Corey 2012 for a similar point).
 Since no-one enters a research site without some ideas of what to find, there is no such thing as an objective mind, when conducting qualitative research and interaction with subjects are needed.
 Glaser and Strauss point this out well (1967, p.
 253): “No sociologist can possibly erase from his mind all the theory he knows before he begins his research.
 Indeed the trick is to line up what one takes as theoretical possible”.
 In single case research, interaction often unfolds over time and as the researcher learns more about the actors and contexts they deliberately let themselves be influenced by the context they work with.
 This immersion in the field is part of the specific value attributed with single-case research.
 This also means that case selection criteria that may have been important in the initial stages of research are altered as the researcher untangles the case and a more profound understanding emerges.
 Clearly, based on their findings, researchers will therefore also “pick the cherries” that lend support to, and illustration of, their observations.

 Based on the depth of a study of a phenomenon in a certain context a single case can capture and suggest explanations for interdependencies and interactions within the particular context by use of ‘received’ theory grounding the study theoretically.
 Single case researchers need to make use of this uniqueness by crafting the case and matching it with the emerging theoretical framework to make sense of the empirical data to develop theory.
-Developing theory based on single case research provides the researcher with rich opportunities to ground the meaning of concepts in the empirical data, but this strength is directly connected to the potential weakness of making the theory too case specific (Eisenhardt).
+Developing theory based on single case research provides the researcher with rich opportunities to ground the meaning of concepts in the empirical data, but this strength is directly connected to the potential weakness of making the theory too case specific.
 The specificity in relation to the case and the analytical generalizability that can be achieved by relating the findings to received conceptual definitions and meanings therefore becomes a balancing act.
 This balancing act relates to the issue of theoretical/analytical generalisation and is thus a key aspect of the way theory can convincingly be developed based on single case research.
 The issue stems from the need to demonstrate how the developed theory is grounded both in empirical data and in ‘received’ theory.
 A challenge for the researcher may be to separate the ‘received’ from the novel meanings of the theory, since the researcher has been integrated in the process of theory development.
 Using colleagues and reviewers as ‘sparring partners’ to sort the novel from the ‘received’ and to link them is one way of dealing with this issue.

 3.4 Balancing the balancing acts